 - See the active volcanoes in Snæfellsjökull National Park

 - Relax in the Canyon Baths of Husafell

-9. Reykjanes Peninsula – where to stay in Iceland if you have more time
+9. Reykjanes Peninsula – best place to stay if you have more time

 If you’ve got less than 2 weeks in Iceland, it’s probably time to head back to Reykjavik after an epic trip around the country on route 1.
 If you’re lucky enough to have more time or it’s your 2nd, 3rd, 4th, 50th time visiting Iceland, just wait, there’s more!

 Continue on from the Snæfellsnes Peninsula to Reykjanes Peninsula, the home of the famous Blue Lagoon, and Keflavik Airport, the major point of entry of Iceland.
 The Icelandic landscape of Reykjanes is what the tourists first see when they touch down in Keflavik Airport.
 What a beautiful first impression, right?